Aez35/miRScore/README.md

 # Description

-miRScore is a miRNA scoring tool that was developed to analyze novel miRNAs prior to submission to [miRBase](https://www.mirbase.org/).
-This tool can be used to determine whether a miRNA locus is of high confidence based on the criteria outlined in [Axtell and Meyers (2018)](https://pubmed.ncbi.nlm.nih.gov/29343505/).
+miRScore is a miRNA validation tool developed to analyze novel plant miRNAs prior to submission to [miRBase](https://www.mirbase.org/).
+This tool can be used to determine whether plant miRNA loci are of high confidence based on the criteria outlined in [Axtell and Meyers (2018)](https://pubmed.ncbi.nlm.nih.gov/29343505/).
 Users submit mature miRNA and precursor sequences as well as small RNA-seq data to miRScore, which will score each miRNA locus and output a results.csv file containing information and a pass/fail result for each locus.

 # Installation